 When two or three family members have birthdays that are very close together, it's natural to honor them with a combined party.
 Some families go farther and plan a party to honor everyone whose birthday falls within a certain span, such as a month or six weeks.
 In my family, for example, we usually have an April-May celebration, an August-September celebration and a November-December celebration.
 We also have a couple of outliers that we celebrate solo.

-You can even combine birthday celebrations with other occasions.
+You can also combine family birthday parties with other occasions.
 If everyone will be in town for Easter, that's a great time to celebrate spring birthdays.
 Combine a Grandparents Day celebration with fall birthdays.
 My nephews have a cluster of March-April birthdays that they sometimes celebrate on St. Patrick's Day.
 That's fun!

 Sometimes family members who live in apartments have access to a party room for a reasonable fee.
-Community buildings are also reasonable to rent, in most places.
-Event venues are likely to be too expensive to rent multiple times a year.
+Community buildings are also affordable, in most places.
+Event venues are another possibility, but they can be expensive if you are renting multiple times a year.
 Some families opt for restaurants, but these work best when the group is mostly adults.
 Large groups often slow down service so that small children end up being expected to sit still for too long.

 The menu needs to be kept simple unless there are family members who enjoy pulling off four-layer cakes or homemade pasta.

 Traditional birthday cakes are ever-popular, but don't overlook alternatives.
-Sometimes we skip the cake altogether and go for a sundae bar or make banana splits.
-My family also enjoys bundt cakes, angel food, and simple cakes topped with berries and whipped cream.
+For a nice change of pace, skip the cake altogether and go for a sundae bar or make banana splits.
+Even if you decide on cake, classic layer cakes aren't the only way to go.
+Consider bundt cakes, angel food, and simple cakes topped with berries and whipped cream.

 Cupcakes are popular right now and are readily available at supermarkets and gourmet bakeries.
 Cupcakes are also one of the easiest options to make at home.
 Use paper liners for your muffin pans to save clean-up.
-Frosting only the tops of the cupcakes makes icing a breeze.
+Because only the tops of the cupcakes require frosting, that final step is a breeze.